douglasroth3/PA2020Analyzer/README.md

 Applicants include their birthday to match to voter roles.
 As the oldest person in the US was 119, one would not expect there to be any ballots returned by people 120 or older.
 Dates of 1/1/1800 designate voters whose date of birth is intentionally hidden due to confidentiality concerns (typically domestic violence) and are excluded here.
 Mail-in ballots with an associated birthdate 120 years old or older on Nov 3rd: 18.
+Mail-in ballots missing birthdate: 169.
 Mail-in ballots with an associated birthdate younger than 18 years old on Nov 3rd: 1.

+The date by which mail-in ballots must be received has been the subject of legal arguments and a case is active with SCOTUS in Pennsylvania Democratic Party v Boockvar.
+Current ruling by lower courts is that late-arriving ballots must be counted unless there is reason to believe they were not postmarked by Nov.
+3rd.
 Latest date Ballot received: 12/16/2020
 Mail-in ballots for all applicants returned after 11/3/2020: 69,004.
 Mail-in ballots for Democrat applicants returned after 11/3/2020: 37,351.